-15.4.
+- 15.3.
 Mid-Year Termination.
-Termination of this Agreement mid-year may cause a breach of the Contract.
-The Academy Board and TLG will make all efforts necessary to remedy a breach of this Agreement in-order to continue school operations until completion of the thencurrent school fiscal year.
-If a breach cannot be remedied, the Academy Board and TLG agree to work cooperatively to transition management and operations of the school without disrupting the school's operations.
-TLG shall perform this transition in a similar manner as described under Section 1.8 (Provision #24 of the ESP Policies) based upon completion of the then-current school period.
-See ESP Policies at (C)(23).
+Termination of this Agreement mid-year may cause a breach of the Public School Academy Contract.
+The Academy Board and TLG should make all efforts necessary to remedy a breach of this Agreement in-order to continue school operations until completion of the then-current school fiscal year.
+If a breach cannot be remedied, the Academy Board and TLGP agree to work cooperatively to transition management and operations of the school without disrupting the school's operations.
+TLG shall perform this transition in a similar manner as described under Section 1.9 based upon completion of the then-current school period. - 15.4.

-15.5.
 Change in Law.
 If any federal, State or local law or regulation, court or administrative decision or Attorney General's opinion (a "Change in Law"), other than a Change in Law dealing generally with the funding of charter schools, has a materially adverse effect on the ability of either party to carry out its obligations under this Agreement, such party, upon written notice, may request renegotiation of this Agreement.
-Such renegotiation will be undertaken in good faith and may include the use of a third-party arbitrator for alternative dispute resolution pursuant to Section 20.
-If the parties are unable to renegotiate the terms within 90 days after such notice and good faith negotiations, the party requesting the renegotiation may terminate this Agreement on 120 days' further written notice or at the end of a School Year, whichever is earlier.
+Such renegotiation will be undertaken in good faith and may include the use of a third party arbitrator for alternative dispute resolution pursuant to Section 20.
+If the parties are unable to renegotiate the terms within 90 days after such notice and good faith negotiations, the party requesting the renegotiation may terminate this Agreement on 120 days' further written notice or at the end of a School Year, whichever is earlier. - Agreement by either party for any reason, any real or personal property leased by TLG, or any affiliate thereof, to Academy for Business and Technology or the Academy will remain the real and personal property of TLG, and all personal property purchased by TLG with the funds provided to TLG by Academy for Business and Technology will be the personal property of Academy for Business and Technology. - 15.6.
+Out-of-Pocket Expenses.
+Upon termination or expiration of this Agreement for any reason, Academy for Business and Technology shall reimburse TLG for all expenses owed pursuant to Section 12.3.